Edward Olivares Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads MLB with a collective 10.2 strikeouts per nine innings.
+- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox's 5.60 team ERA ranks 29th across all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.71).

-- Lynn (1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched) makes the start for the White Sox, his eighth of the season.
+- Clevinger (2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched) makes the start for the White Sox, his eighth of the season.

-- The right-hander's last appearance came on Friday against the Cincinnati Reds, when he went 6 2/3 innings, surrendering four earned runs while allowing eight hits.
+- In his last appearance on Saturday, the righty tossed six innings against the Cincinnati Reds, giving up four earned runs while surrendering six hits.

+- The 32-year-old has put up an ERA of 4.84, with 8.4 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.